-Section 3: The rate of vacation pay shall be the employee's regular straight-time rate of pay in effect for the employee's regular job on the payday immediately preceding the employee's vacation period.
+Section 3: The vacation pay rate shall be the employee's regular straight-time rate of pay in effect for the employee's regular job on the payday immediately preceding the employee's vacation period.

-Section 4: Vacation shall be granted at the time requested by the employee, from January 1 to December 31 in any year, provided that the said request does not unduly interfere with the operation of the City government.
+Section 4: Vacation shall be granted at the time requested by the employee, from January 1 to December 31 in any year, provided that the request does not unduly interfere with the operation of the City government.
 If the nature of work makes it necessary to limit the number of employees on vacation at the same time, the employee with the greater seniority shall be given his/her choice of vacation period in the event of any conflict over vacation periods.
-Vacation leave shall not accumulate from year-to-year, except that when the operational requirements of the City do not permit an employee to reschedule, said affected employee will be permitted a six (6) month extension for rescheduling purposes.
+Vacation leave shall not accumulate from year to year, except that when the operational requirements of the City do not permit an employee to reschedule, said affected employee will be permitted a six (6) month extension for rescheduling purposes.

-Section 5: Any employee who voluntarily terminates his/her employment, or is laid off, shall receive his/her accrued vacation time entitlement and pay pertaining thereto.
+Section 5: Any employee who voluntarily terminates his/her employment and has submitted a notice to the City of no less than fourteen (14) calendar days, or is laid off, shall receive his/her accrued vacation time entitlement and pay pertaining thereto; only when the employee has successfully completed his/her probationary period.
 In the case of death, vacation time due and owing the employee at the time of death shall be paid to the employee's estate or legal heir(s).

 Section 6: All vacation requests shall be filed with the appropriate Department Director or his/her designee by March 15 of each year.
-The vacation selection period governed by seniority will cover the full year commencing with that March 15 and ending on March 15 of the following year.
+The vacation selection period governed by seniority will cover the full year commencing on March 15 and ending on March 15 of the following year.
 For example, vacations requested between January 1, 2005 and March 15, 2005 will be governed by seniority for the section period from March 15, 2006 through March 15, 2006.
 If an employee does not schedule his/her vacation by March 15, his/her vacation selection shall not be governed by seniority.
 In the above example, vacations that are requested after March 15, 2005 would be granted on a "first come, first serve" basis through March 15, 2006.
 This section and its terms may be modified in particular situations only by written agreement between any department and the Union

-Section 7: All employees shall be permitted to take up to fifteen (15) total days of vacation in increments of less than one (1) week, subject to requirements of the previous Sections of this Article.
+Section 7: All employees shall be permitted to take up to fifteen (15) total days of vacation in increments of less than one (1) week, subject to the requirements of the previous Sections of this Article.
 If an employee schedules four (4) vacation days off in a work week in which a holiday falls, these four (4) days will not be counted against the fifteen (15) days referred to above.
 Vacation leave shall not be granted in less than one-half (1/2) day increments.

-Section 8: In order to earn vacation pay each year, an employee must be on the City payroll for the full year (or, between the employee's first anniversary date and January 1 of the following year, during that entire period).
+Section 8: To earn vacation pay each year, an employee must be on the City payroll for the full year (or, between the employee's first anniversary date and January 1 of the following year, during that entire period).
 If an employee is disabled and receiving Workers' Compensation indemnity benefits, he/she shall receive for earned and unused vacation days only that amount which, when added to the indemnity benefits for those days, would equal the amount of his/her regular vacation pay.